 No violations of the various "Do Not Significantly Harm" indicators were observed in 2023.
 The fund therefore complied with the in-house exclusion policy and its own exclusion policy (see exclusion policy).
 No serious controversies were observed concerning the companies in the portfolio.
-All the securities in the portfolio comply with the minimum responsibility rating, which includes the PAI and the impact of controversies.
+All the securities in the portfolio comply with the minimum responsibility rating, which includes IAPs and the impact of controversies.
+ATOS has not managed to turn around its growth and profitability profile and is suffering from a marked decline in investor confidence.
+In particular, the group has had to deal with complaints of misleading communications and corruption, which led to a downgrade of its ABA rating to below 2.
+An exit from the position was carried out as part of this change in the investment case and rating.